-3.3.1 Successful completion of an APAC accredited three-year sequence of study

-- (or equivalent) in psychology is required prior to entry into an Honours Program. - 3.3.2 Candidates must meet minimum English language proficiency standards for entry to an AQF level 8 degree.
-This will require that candidates have successfully completed an APAC accredited three-year sequence of study (or equivalent) in psychology (or demonstrated English equivalency).
+- 3.3.1 Successful completion of an APAC accredited three-year sequence of study (or equivalent) in psychology is required prior to entry into an Honours Program. - 3.3.2 A credit grade point average of 60% or higher is expected in the second and third year psychology units of an APAC accredited psychology degree, or equivalent, to qualify for entry to the 4th year. - 3.3.3 A Grade Point Average (GPA) is a numerical calculation, weighted by credit points of the mean of the grades received. - 3.3.4 In addition, a yearly intake quota will be administered, and entry from GPA qualifying students will be competitive. - 3.3.5 Candidates must meet minimum English language proficiency standards for entry to an AQF level 8 degree.
+This will require that candidates have achieved a weighted average mark (WAM) of at least 60% in an undergraduate APAC accredited psychology degree (or demonstrated English equivalency).
 For permanent residency students and/or students who have obtained their qualifications from overseas, in addition to providing their Australian Psychological Society (APS) documentation for equivalency, they would need to demonstrate appropriate International English Language Testing System (IELTS) scores.
 For AQF Level 8, an overall IELTS minimum of 6.5 with no band less than 6.0 is expected.

-For the Graduate Diploma of Psychological Studies [4-year bridging (2-year program)]:
+For the Graduate Diploma of Psychological Studies [4-year bridging (2 year program)]: